TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 Why it works: We found it works because it's versatile—you can apply it to anything.
 But in 2026, usage has become more specific.
 People now say "It's giving [specific aesthetic]" rather than generic applications.

-Our data: This phrase appeared in 2.3 million TikTok videos in 2025.
+From what we've observed: This phrase saw widespread use across TikTok in 2025.
 By January 2026, it's still strong but usage has shifted toward more creative applications like "It's giving cozy winter vibes" or "It's giving that movie we never saw."

-Real example from our interviews: One 19-year-old told us: "I use 'it's giving' when regular words don't capture the vibe.
-Like if someone's outfit is retro but also modern, I say 'it's giving 90s but make it 2026'—that's more accurate than just 'cool.'"
+A common use case: when regular words don't capture the vibe of something that's retro but also modern, "it's giving 90s but make it 2026" communicates more precisely than just "cool."

 2. "Wrizz" (New in 2026)